Jean Petit (theologian): Justification of political assassination

-On 23 November 1407, assassins in the pay of John the Fearless, Duke of Burgundy, murdered Louis I, Duke of Orléans, brother of mentally ill Charles VI.
+On 23 November 1407, assassins in the pay of John the Fearless, Duke of Burgundy, murdered Louis I, Duke of Orléans, brother of the mentally ill king Charles VI.
 The unpopular Duke of Orléans was widely held responsible for public disorder and heavy, arbitrary taxation.
 The University of Paris bitterly opposed him for having renewed obedience to Avignon antipope Benedict XIII.

 The Duke of Burgundy, on the contrary, was very popular, regarded as a friend of the commoners and an opponent of abusive taxation, while the university supported him in opposition to the Avignon antipope.
-Excluded from the royal council after the assassination, he withdrew to his estates in Flanders, raised an army, and called around him several of the university professors, including Jean Petit, who for three years had been attached to his suite and was receiving a pension from him.
+Excluded from the royal council after the assassination, he withdrew to his estates in Flanders, raised an army, and called around him several of the university professors, including Jean Petit himself, who for three years had been attached to his suite and was receiving a pension from him.
 Thus supported, Jean Petit declared that he would go to Paris and justify himself.
 The royal council forbade him to enter Paris, but he came anyway and was received with popular acclaim.
 He demanded an audience with the king.
 It was granted on 8 March 1408, in the Hôtel de St-Paul, where the court habitually resided.

 There, before the Dauphin, King of Sicily, Cardinal de Bar, Dukes of Anjou, Berry, Brittany, Bar, and Lorraine; the rector of the University of Paris, and many counts, barons, knights, and citizens, Jean Petit delivered on behalf of his client an address bristling with propositions, syllogisms, and biblical quotations.
 The 1913 Catholic Encyclopedia summarizes his argument as follows: